 - It slows down or retards the setting action of cement.

-- Should not be present more than 2%.
+- It should not be present for more than 2%.

-- Excess Sulfur Trioxide causes cement to unsound.
+- Excess Sulfur Trioxide causes the cement to unsound.

-- Should not be present more than 1%.
+- It should not be present more than 1%.

 - Excess Alkaline matter causes efflorescence.

 Cement is made of different chemical components as discussed above.
 Cement chemical composition is dependent on the chemical composition of these ingredients.
 These components have their own chemical formula.
 There is no specific chemical formula for cement itself.

 The followings are the chemical formula for major components of cement.

 - Silica - SiO2

 - Magnesia - MgO

 By reading this article on cement components, you are now capable to answer the following questions.